gatling/gatling/src/sphinx/general/scenario.rst

   scn.protocols(httpConf)

-See the dedicated section for http protocol definition :ref:`here <http_protocol>`.
+See the dedicated section for http protocol definition :ref:`here <http-protocol>`.

+.. _scenario-pause-def:

 Pause definition
 ================

-You can configure pause definition at scenario level, see :ref:`here <pause_definition>` for more information.
+You can configure pause definition at scenario level, see :ref:`here <simulation-setup-pause>` for more information.

+.. _scenario-throttling:

 Throttling
 ==========